Sreepurvaja/LINKEDIN-/README.md

           mysql -u root -p

    You will be prompted to enter the root password.Once connected, you should see the MySQL prompt, indicating a successful installation.

+## KEY FEATURES

+### Public User

+- (i)   Search Profile
+- (ii)  view Profile
+- (iii) Create User Account